emacs-mirror/emacs/mps/manual/source/guide/lang.rst

-In order to scan the control stack, the MPS needs to know where the :term:`cold end` of the stack is, and that's the role of the ``marker`` variable: the compiler places it on the stack, so its address is a position within the stack.
-As long as you don't exit from this function while the MPS is running, your program's active local variables will always be placed on the stack after ``marker``, and so will be scanned for references by the MPS.
+In order to scan the control stack, the MPS needs to know where the :term:`cold end` of the stack is, and that's the role of the :c:data:`marker` variable: the compiler places it on the stack, so its address is a position within the stack.
+As long as you don't exit from this function while the MPS is running, your program's active local variables will always be placed on the stack after :c:data:`marker`, and so will be scanned for references by the MPS.

 .. topics::